gromacs/gromacs/docs/release-notes/2019/major/performance.rst

 NVIDIA GPUs with CUDA, with and without domain decomposition.
 Interactions with perturbed parameters are not supported.

-Added code generation support for NVIDIA Turuing GPUS
+Added code generation support for NVIDIA Turing GPUs
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 With CUDA 10.0 NVIDIA Turing GPUs can be directly targeted by the nvcc compiler.
 We now generate the appropriate set of flags for the Turing architecture